wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/web-sites-dotnet-lob-application-adfs.md

 <a name="bkmk_build"></a>
 ## What you will build ##

-You will build a basic ASP.NET application in Azure Websites with the following features:
+You will build a basic ASP.NET application in Azure Web Apps with the following features:

 - Authenticates users against AD FS
 - Uses `[Authorize]` to authorize users for different actions
-- Static configuration for both debugging in Visual Studio and publishing to Azure Websites (configure once, debug and publish anytime)
+- Static configuration for both debugging in Visual Studio and publishing to Azure Web Apps (configure once, debug and publish anytime)

 <a name="bkmk_need"></a>
 ## What you will need ##

 [AZURE.INCLUDE [free-trial-note](../includes/free-trial-note.md)]

->[AZURE.NOTE] If you want to get started with Azure Websites before signing up for an Azure account, go to [Try Azure Websites](https://tryappservice.azure.com/), where you can immediately create a short-lived starter web app in Azure Websites.
+>[AZURE.NOTE] If you want to get started with Azure before signing up for an Azure account, go to [Try Azure Web App](https://tryappservice.azure.com/), where you can immediately create a short-lived starter web app in Azure.
 No credit cards required; no commitments.

 You need the following to complete this tutorial: